BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - If the channel has been opened successfully
     - MUST release the preimage and therefore complete the payment.
     - MUST set the payment state to `PAID`.
-- If the payment times out and the channel failed to open or the order expired:
+- If the channel failed to open or the order expired or shortly before the payment times out:
     - MUST reject the payment.
     - MUST set the payment state to `REFUNDED`.